 Liposomes are vesicles comprised of phospholipids—the primary building blocks of cell membranes.
 Because they are made of the same material our cell membranes are made of, as they bond to these membranes, they facilitate the delivery of nutrients that are difficult for your body to absorb.

 Liposomal delivery offers a targeted and complete absorption of active ingredients with a delayed‑release effect, unlike all other nutrient delivery methods.
 This increased circulation time of key nutrients in the bloodstream significantly bioavailability.
 The higher the bioavailability of an active substance, the more effect it has on the body.
 3

-Liposomes are absorbed through the oral mucosal lining and through lymphatic mechanisms in the gut, bypassing first pass metabolism and breakdown in the liver ensuring the retention of liposome integrity.
-A synthesis takes place which allows vitamins, minerals or micronutrients to be transported more easily.
-This higher absorption, means greater efficacy and with smaller doses needed to achieve better results.
+Liposomes are absorbed through the oral mucosal lining and through lymphatic mechanisms in the gut, bypassing first-pass metabolism and breakdown in the liver ensuring the retention of liposome integrity.
+Synthesis takes place which allows vitamins, minerals, or micronutrients to be transported more easily.
+This higher absorption means greater efficacy and smaller doses needed to achieve better results.
 4

 Phospholipids, which are found throughout the body in the membranes of body cells, are so naturally-occurring, that the body recognizes these as body-compatible and does not treat them as ‘toxic’ or ‘foreign’—and, so, does not mount an immune attack on the liposome.
 5

 Liposomes shield nutrients from detection by the body’s immune system, mimicking biological membranes and giving the active ingredients more time to reach their intended destination.

 Phospholipids mask the active ingredients so that larger amounts can be absorbed and escape the selective function of the small intestine.
 Osmotic (hydrophilic) side effects of some high-dose vitamins and minerals can thus be reduced.
 6